AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/use-dynamic-content-in-a-landing-page.md

    ![](assets/image2014-9-16-14-3a50-3a27.png)

-1. Também é possível tornar os elementos Estáticos ou Dinâmicos a partir do elemento **Configurações**.
+1. Você também pode tornar os elementos Estáticos ou Dinâmicos a partir do elemento **Configurações**.

    ![](assets/image2015-5-21-12-3a39-3a41.png)